-Failing first-line regimen Advised second-line regimen Two NRTIs + DTG Only switch to second-line regimen if the resistance test shows DTG resistance and the second line should be two NRTIs (selected based on resistance test) + DRV/r
+Failing first-line regimen Adv shc y switch to second-line regimen if the resistance test ws DTG resistance and the second line should be two 'Is (selected based on resistance test) + DRV/r

-DTG, dolutegravir; NRTI, nucleoside reverse transcriptase inhibitor; DRV, darunavir/ritonavir.
+DTG, dolutegravir; NRTI, nucleoside reverse transcriptase inhibitor; DRV/r, darunavir/ritonavir.

-TABLE 16: Switching from a boosted protease inhibitor to dolutegravir in secondline antiretroviral therapy when the viral load is < 50 copies/mL.+
+TABLE 16: Switching from a boosted protease inhibitor to dolutegravir in second-line antiretroviral therapy when the viral load is < 50 copies/mL.†

-First- and second-line regimen: Prior antiretroviral therapy exposure Second-line options First-line TDF + 3TC (or FTC) + NNRTI and second-line AZT + 3TC + PI/r • Can continue the same regimen or switch to AZT + 3TC + DTG.
+First- and second-line regimen: Prior antiretroviral therapy exposure Second-line options First-line TDF + 3TC (or FTC) + NNRTI and second-line AZT + 3TC + PI/r Can continue the same regimen or switch to AZT + 3TC + DTG.
 First-line AZT (or d4T) + 3TC + NNRTI and second-line TDF + FTC + PI/r Preferably stay on the same regimen.
 If resistance testing was performed at first-line failure and showed full susceptibility to TDF, then can switch to TDF + 3TC (or FTC) + DTG.
 If no resistance test was performed, but there is intolerance to all boosted PIs, then consider switching to TDF + 3TC (or FTC) + DTG with close virological monitoring (3 monthly) for the first year.